p2pu/learning-about-learning-circles/modules/Orientation/_posts/2019-01-03-group-prompts.md

 - What led you to decide to host this learning circle training workshop?
 - How do you think that P2PU works to support the vision of your organization/community?
 - Has anyone in your group already facilitated a learning circle?
 If so, briefly, what was their experience like?
+- Based on what you know already, how might a learning circle differ from your experience in a class?